codersupreme99101/CMPSC-442-FP-SP23/README.md

 (5) For checking the result files, and plots/charts, check the "Results" folder in the downloaded directory.
 The presence of the "cnn" or "vgg" in the title of the file indicates the type of model the result is for, and the metric is present in the file name as well (and in the plot title, with the model).

-(6) For the pip installs, refer to the "!pip" statements in the.ipynb file, which can be run within the file for dependencies.
+(6) For the pip installs, refer to the "!pip" statements in the .ipynb file, which can be run within the file for dependencies.

 (7) Make sure you are logged in to your google account for all the following operations, and allow access to your google drive for file access of data and results.
 (The system will auto-prompt for this).